Fishermans Trail: Guide with accommodation, stages and all information about the Rota Vicentina

-The Fishermans Trail in Portugal is wild and adventurous: The Rota Vicentina long-distance hiking trail, as it is known in Portugal, meanders along the historic fishing path along the rugged Atlantic coast, past spectacular cliffs, hidden sandy coves and thundering waves.
-As one of the most beautiful coastal hiking trails in Europe, it inspires with untouched nature and maritime flair, leading over sandy dunes and rocky paths.
-A real highlight for those who love salty sea breezes, breathtaking sunsets and endless horizons.
-I found the fishing path in Portugal magnificent – chapeau!
+The fishermen's trail in Portugal is wild and adventurous: the Rota Vicentina long-distance hiking trail, as it is called in Portugal, winds its way along the historic fishermen's path along the rugged Atlantic coast, past spectacular cliffs, hidden sandy bays and crashing waves.
+As one of the most beautiful coastal hiking trails in Europe, it delights with unspoilt nature and maritime flair, leading over sandy dunes and rocky paths.
+In this article, you will find all the information you need for careful planning.
+I will introduce each stage in detail.
+The guide is supplemented by numerous highlights along the route and a complete overview of all accommodation and campsites.

 Content